-Is The Social Network still relevant?
+Is The Social Network Still Relevant?

 It's impossible to discuss a biopic concerning the infamous neo-liberal idealist turned bad without examining the social and economic structure of the United States specifically Silicon Valley at the time.
 If the free market race deems you a winner, you're untouchable. in 1995, during the peak of the dot com bubble, Silicon Valley was the main catalyst for tech startups to find their new muse.
 The controversial movement, known as the Californian ideology, was founded on a growing belief in technological determinism and expanded on the idea that new technology will liberate people.